 Vitaliti G, et al. Hepatitis B vaccine in celiac disease: Yesterday, today and tomorrow.
 World J Gastroenterol.2013 Feb 14; 19(6): 838–845.
 Published online 2013 Feb 14. doi: 10.3748/wjg.v19.i6.838.
 Accessed July 25, 2018.

-The screening blood tests done as part of the celiac diagnosis are a primary component of follow-up, since high antibody levels can indicate gluten exposure and incomplete healing.
-Follow-up with a dietitian knowledgeable about the gluten-free diet may also be advisable, especially if lab results indicate gluten exposure, and/or if there are particular nutritional deficiencies or concerns.
+The screening blood tests done as part of the celiac diagnosis are a primary component of a follow-up visit since high antibody levels can indicate gluten exposure and incomplete healing.
+Seeking help from a dietitian knowledgeable about the gluten-free diet may also be advisable, especially if lab results indicate gluten exposure, and/or if there are particular nutritional deficiencies or concerns.

-First of all, what exactly are straw and hay?
+What exactly are straw and hay?
 Straw is an agricultural by-product that consists of the dry stalks of cereal plants.
 Hay is generally defined as the entire plant that has been dried.
 Both can come from various types of plants, including wheat.
 Either may be used as part of the substrate for growing plants.

-2) If they do, does this gluten make it into or cross-contaminate the final plant which is grown on the substrate that contains straw or hay?
+2) If they do, does this gluten make it into the final plant that is grown on the substrate containing straw or hay?

-Even if a plant sprouts from a substrate that could potentially contain gluten (from straw or hay), the mature plant itself (i.e. the edible plant) would for the most part be physically removed and separate from the substrate/growing surface.
-The concern would be possible cross-contamination due to surface contamination.
-As all produce should be washed before eating, it is believed that this cleaning would remove any potential residues of gluten that could even potentially result from surface contamination.
+Even if a plant sprouts from a substrate that could potentially contain gluten – from straw or hay – the mature plant itself (i.e., the edible plant) would, for the most part, be physically removed and separated from the substrate/growing surface.
+The concern would be possible cross-contact due to gluten on surfaces the produce touches.